 Here are five ways to beat that rate:

 First, as of February 1, 2020, BestCashCow shows several online savings rates above 2.00% and many more that are close to 2.00%.
 Some of these are new entrants and some of these banks have held their rates at or above the best savings rates for a while.
 In particular, Fitness Bank is offering 2.20% for those who are active (or looking to become active), and CFG Bank is still offering 2.15% in their online savings account.

 Third, you may want to look to short-term CDs with that money in excess of that you require to maintain your liquidity.
 Many one-year CDs are still being offered above 2.00%, and they will protect you from the possibility of further declines in the savings rate as we work our way through 2020.
 Read this article for more of my thoughts on short-term CDs here.

 Fifth, if all else fails and you find earning so little in interest to be upsetting, infuriating, etc., this could be a good time to consider depositing money with a bank that pays you in American Airlines AAdvantage miles instead of interest.
-Learn more here.
+You can learn more about Bask Bank's AAdvantage miles-earning account here.

 Have a great month!